How to Store Your Paintings & Artwork in Your Boston Storage Unit

 Step 3: Stack the art pieces safely.

-The Do’s and Don’ts of Artwork Storage
+The Do’s and Don’ts of How to Store Your Paintings

 - Climate control – Sudden changes in humidity and temperature cause the canvas to slacken and stretch, or tighten.
 Such changes with time will lead to the paint flaking off and cracking.
-High humidity also creates favorable conditions for mold to grow.
-You must ensure that your storage room’s temperature and humidity are consistent – about 55% humidity and temperature of 21 degrees Celsius.
+High humidity in Boston also creates favorable conditions for mold to grow.
+You must ensure that your storage room’s temperature and humidity are consistent – about 55% humidity and a temperature of 21 degrees Celsius.